High-profile premieres and the world's leading filmmakers.

 The Theory of Everything

-Renowned astrophysicist Stephen Hawking (Eddie Redmayne, Les Misérables) and his wife Jane (Felicity Jones, The Invisible Woman, The Amazing Spider-Man 2) struggle with Stephen’s debilitating illness as he embarks on his groundbreaking study of the nature of time, in this moving adaptation of Jane Hawking’s memoir from Academy Award-winning director James Marsh (Man on Wire).
+While students at Cambridge, Stephen Hawking (Eddie Redmayne, Les Misérables) and Jane (Felicity Jones, The Invisible Woman) fall deeply in love.
+His earth-shattering diagnosis leads him to embark on his ambitious study of the nature of time with Jane fighting tirelessly by his side, in this moving adaptation of Jane Hawking’s memoir from Academy Award-winning director James Marsh (Man on Wire).

 Time Out of Mind